Which Tiny House Water Heater Should I Buy? Advice From A Full Time Tiny Houser

 BUY NOW

-This is another very popular tankless hot water heater that many people consider when thinking about building a tiny house.
-I actually recommend this to a lot of people… In very specific circumstances.
-I think if you use this hot water heater in the right case, you’ll love it.
+This is another very popular tiny house tankless water heater that many people consider when thinking about building a tiny house.
+I actually recommend this one to a lot of people — in very specific circumstances.
+I think if you use this hot water heater in the right situation, you’ll love it.
 But if you try to do something it’s not really meant for, you’ll be disappointed.

 What I use this for is my outdoor shower.
-I’ve used the L5 for years now as an outdoor shower and it’s amazing for that.
-I have a simple platform I stand on and I mount this unit on a single screw on a vertical post.
-I connect my garden hose and a 20 lb. propane tank and in literally 2 minutes I am taking a nice, hot shower.
+I’ve used the L5 for years now as an outdoor shower, and it’s amazing for that.
+I have a simple platform I stand on, and I mount this unit on a single screw on a vertical post.
+I connect my garden hose and a 20 pound propane tank, and in literally 2 minutes I am taking a nice, hot shower.

 Eco Temp L10 hot water heater